 Petrol/Oil Interceptors

-Prior to operation of the relevant Phase of the Development, all new parking areas provided as part of that Phase shall be drained through a petrol/oil interceptor system.
+Prior to operation of the relevant Phase of the development, all new parking areas provided as part of that Phase shall be drained through a petrol/oil interceptor system.
 This system shall comply with the requirements of Thames Water Utilities and the Environment Agency (Water Acts).
 Thereafter, the system shall be cleansed and retained in accordance with manufacturer’s instructions.

 Reasons: To prevent large quantities of oil, petrol and road dirt entering the existing sewerage system.